Use Customer-Managed Encryption Keys (CMEK) at Rest

 Capella supports the following customer key management providers for encryption at rest:

-Couchbase recommends using one key per database and not sharing keys across databases.
+Couchbase recommends using 1 key per cluster and not sharing keys across clusters.

-Customer-managed encryption keys are available to databases using the Enterprise plan.
+CMEK is available to clusters using the Enterprise plan.

-To add and manage customer-managed encryption keys, you must use the Management API.
+You must add and manage your keys through the Management API.
 Through the Management API, you can:

 • Add a customer-managed encryption key.